ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 This chapter has two main parts:
-How to best communicate algorithms, and an how to compare performance of algorithm.
+How to best communicate algorithms, and how to compare performance of algorithms.
 We have already touched on both these topics.
-You have seen several algorithms described, and some of the tools used for doing so: pseudocode, examples, and text descriptions.
+You have seen several algorithms described, and some of the tools used for doing so: examples, text descriptions, and pseudocode.
 In this chapter we expand on how problems relate to algorithms, and how algorithms relate to programs, and how to use these technical terms to communicate algorithms.